 These behavior therapy techniques can lead to increased confidence, better communication, improved relationships, and a better overall quality of life.
 Treatment at Colorado Medication Assisted Recovery provides an individualized plan to match the needs of each patient best.

 DBT is often a component of the evidence-based therapy we offer at Colorado Medication Assisted Recovery.
 Individuals will first receive comprehensive screenings and an assessment to determine if this type of therapy is best.
 If DBT therapy is recommended, it becomes a part of treatment along with other therapies.
 Dialectical behavior therapy techniques are learned over a period of several sessions and practiced in both individual and group sessions.
 For many, this type of therapy is encouraging and easy to embrace because of the impact it adds to their life and the control it provides.

 - Group therapy programs

 - Individual therapy programs

 - Dual diagnosis treatment

 - Mental health treatment

-Reach Out to Colorado Medication Assisted Therapy
+Reach Out to Colorado Medication Assisted Recovery

-Dialectical behavior therapy is one of the tools available at Colorado Medication Assisted Therapy.
+Dialectical behavior therapy is one of the tools available at Colorado Medication Assisted Recovery.
 DBT therapy may be one component of care a person receives through our treatment programs.
 For those ready to explore dialectical behavior therapy techniques, the first step is an assessment and consultation.
 To get started, call 833.448.0127 or connect online to learn more about DBT.